Helping clients obtain compensation for their injuries

 and may leave blisters and dry patches.
 Usually, medical intervention

-is unnecessary. - Second-degree burn — Second-degree burns can result in partial or total destruction
+• Second-degree burn — Second-degree burns can result in partial or total destruction

 of the entire epidermis and the dermis.
 The victim may experience pain